edwardsmoses/edwardsmoses.com/_data/blog/2025-08-24-implementing-2fa-totp-remix.md

 cd totp-demo
 ```

-If you've used Remix for a while, the route/action flow will still feel familiar, which made this a nice place to experiment.
+I use Remix on a daily, so the route/action flow feels very familiar, but using the latest version to see what's new as well.

 I also used this as an excuse to finally try [Jujutsu](https://jj-vcs.github.io/jj/latest/).
 I've heard enough good things about it for a while now, so I figured I might as well let this demo be the project where I stop procrastinating.